Site Search

 Here's how to decide which CDN to use:

-• Want a simple solution (no account required)
+• You want a simple solution (no account required)

-• Want unlimited storage (good for large blogs)
+• You want unlimited storage (good for large blogs)

-• Want fast upload (one click to complete the job)
+• You want fast uploads (one click to complete the job)

-• Willing to take paid plan in future
+• You are willing to upgrade to a paid plan in the future

-• Shopify's built-in CDN + Cloudinary for extra images
+• For eCommerce stores: Use Shopify's built-in CDN + Cloudinary for extra assets

 • You can put some images on ImgBB (the ones that are used less often)